cschreib/fastpp/README.md

 In this example the information in both catalogs in the same.
 But the new syntax allows more possibilities, for example adaptive binning, or combining spectra from different instruments (or passbands) with large gaps in between or different spectral resolutions.
 The ```tr``` (transmission) column, which is just a binary "use/don't use" flag becomes useless since the grid does not need to be uniform anymore.

 Even when using the old format, the treatment of these spectrum files is also more correct in FAST++.
 The ```bin``` column correctly combines multiple data points into a single measurement (using inverse variance weighting) rather than simply using the first value of a bin (why this is implemented in this way in FAST-IDL, I do not know).
+The order of the columns in the file do not matter, while FAST-IDL assumes a fixed format (but does not tell you).